-B & O Supprettes 16-A
+B & O Supprettes 16-A (rectal)

-Brand Name: B & O Supprettes 15-A, B & O Supprettes 16-A
+Brand names: B & O Supprettes 15-A, B & O Supprettes 16-A

-Opium is also a natural substance made from the seeds of a plant.
+B & O Supprettes 16-A are natural substances made from plant sources.
 The medicinal form of opium is an opioid pain medication.

-The combination of belladonna and opium is used to treat moderate to severe pain caused by muscle spasms in the tubes that connect the kidneys to the bladder.
+B & O Supprettes 16-A is a combination medicine used to treat moderate to severe pain caused by muscle spasms in the tubes that connect the kidneys to the bladder.

-Belladonna and opium may also be used for purposes not listed in this medication guide.
+B & O Supprettes 16-A may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to belladonna or opium, or if you have:
+You should not use B & O Supprettes 16-A if you are allergic to belladonna or opium, or if you have:

 severe liver or kidney disease;